DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 ---

-The format for group cells is `x: y` followed by an optional summary. `x` is the caption and `y` is the value of the column used to group data.
-In the following example, group cells display the column value only:
+Group cells display the following data:

+* The caption and the value of the column by which data is grouped;

+* [Group summary items]

+* [groupContinuesMessage] and [groupContinuedMessage] (if the group is spread across two pages)

+The following example shows how to customize group cells:

 ---
 ##### jQuery